jtran071/webscraping/tutorial.md

 ![my image](https://raw.githubusercontent.com/ktang012/hw4/master/pictures/wget.gif)

-On some occasions, you will be unable to what is meant by follow follow certain pages when doing a recursive download or if you are running multiple instances of `wget`.
+On some occasions, you will be unable to access or download from certain links when doing a recursive download or if you are running multiple instances of `wget`.
 Some websites block tools like `wget` with a `robots.txt` which tells `wget` what it can and cannot follow.
 You can have `wget` ignore `robots.txt` with the flag `--execute robots=off` to bypass the restrictions.
 To run multiple instances of `wget` you may place a `&` at the end, to execute it and place it in the background and run the command again for as many times as you want.